flightaware/socketservertcl/README.md

 ```

 Thanks to libancillary which made this code possible by clearly implementing file descriptor passing.
-Thanks fo flingfd which provided more cleanups how to call SCM_RIGHTS.
+Thanks fo flingfd which provided more cleanups on how to call SCM_RIGHTS.
 https://github.com/sharvil/flingfd